Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/README.md

 	_Git initialization and first commit_

 1. Run the following command to push your site to the remote **Git** repository.
-Replace the placeholder with the URL you obtained from the Azure Preview Portal.
+Replace the placeholder with the URL you obtained from the Azure Portal.

 	> **Note:** When you deploy content to the FTP host or GIT repository of a Microsoft Azure Web App you must authenticate using the **deployment credentials** that you configured in a previous step.
-If you do not know your deployment credentials you can easily reset them in the Azure Preview Portal by opening the Web App **Settings** and clicking **Deployment credentials**.
+If you do not know your deployment credentials you can easily reset them in the Azure Portal by opening the Web App **Settings** and clicking **Deployment credentials**.
 These deployment credentials are valid for all the Web Apps associated with your subscription.

 	````GitBash
 	git remote add azure [GIT-URL-STAGING-SLOT]